Nick390/Auburn-1.0.0/README.md

 * Provide the minimum requirements.
 * Create Database: `mydb` or Create your own database and add it in the following files `includes/source/db.php` & `includes/source/dp_connect.php` & `includes/source/function.php`.
 * Clone or download.
-* Go to File `config/tables.config.php` and execute all databases manually.
-* Create an account.
-* You are ready to use the system.
 ```
 https://github.com/Nick390/Auburn-1.0.0.git